DJDanl/cpp-docs.pt-br/docs/standard-library/basic-istream-class.md

 ### <a name="parameters"></a>Parâmetros

-`Ch` Um caractere a ser colocado de volta no fluxo.
+*CH* um caractere a ser colocado de volta no fluxo.

 ### <a name="return-value"></a>Valor de retorno